harryprince/renkun-ken.github.io/_src/2014-08-07-a-quiz-on-magrittr-how-many-scores-can-you-get.Rmd

 ---
 layout: post
-title: A quiz on magrittr: How many scores can you get?
+title: "A quiz on magrittr: How many scores can you get?"
 categories: blog
 tags: [ r, magrittr, pipeR, pipeline ]
 highlight: [ r ]